Swiss Savings Accounts Comparison: Where to Find the Best Interest Rates in 2025

 A savings account is not a great way to invest money.
 Even with a 2% annual interest rate, your money does not grow significantly.
 Stocks (especially ETFs) and bonds are much better for letting your money work for you.
 So why have a savings account?
 You need savings accounts to have a certain amount of money available at all times.
 Stocks can suddenly lose value, and bonds cannot be redeemed at any time.
 Therefore, it is important to have enough money in a savings account for emergencies.
 A so-called Emergency Fund.
 With this, you should be able to cover your expenses for a few months.

-Other reasons for a savings account are if you suddenly receive a large amount of money - for example, from inheritance, gifts, or sales.
+Other reasons for a savings account are if you suddenly receive a large amount of money — for example, from inheritance, gifts, or home sales.
 In that case, it is wise not to decide immediately where the money should go.
 Instead, it is good to wait for a while and place the money on a savings account in the meantime.
 Your money is available at any time in a savings account and is protected from market fluctuations.
 Additionally, all Swiss banks have deposit protection of up to CHF 100,000 per depositor through FINMA.
 All banks presented here have this protection.
 Thus, your money is also protected in the event of a bank failure.

 Savings Accounts with the Highest Interest Rates

 So, we want to place a certain amount of money in a savings account.
 While we cannot generate the same returns as with other investments, what we can do is slow down inflation through interest rates.
 This is where the savings accounts presented here come into play.
-They offer between 1% and 2% annual interest rates - without any account maintenance fees.
+They offer between 0.10% and 0.75% annual interest rates - without any account maintenance fees.

-Account | Interest Rate for CHF |
+| Account | Interest Rate for CHF | Withdrawal Conditions |

-Bank WIR Savings Account Plus | 1.8% up to 500k |
+| Bank WIR Savings Account Plus | 0.75% up to 250k | 20,000 per year, 6 months notice period beyond that |

-Cembra Savings Account Plus | 1.6% |
+Bank WIR Savings Account Plus

-Cler Savings Account | 1.8% |
+Cler Savings Account Plus

 wiLLBe is a brand of the Liechtensteinische Landesbank (LLB).
 Everything is managed via an app.
 In addition to the savings account, there is also an investment product, which we will not go into here.
 Even though it is not a Swiss bank, LLB still provides deposit protection of CHF 100,000, guaranteed by the Liechtenstein government.